 Yet again, one of those things that sounds impossible to get a cat to become okay with, and yet is actually quite simple to do with some time and patience.
 Avery absolutely hated cars at first – not just being in them, the sight of them terrified him.
 He’s a stray, and I have a sneaking suspicion was hit by a car during the time before we took him in because of just how much fear he had toward cars.
 Today – calm as a cucumber whenever he’s put in a carrier then driven around in a car.
 Took us some serious time to get him from Point A to Point B, but am really glad I took the time to do it.

-I have a section about getting a cat used to being in a car in my training cats to become used to carriers article.
-The gist of my method is: take short trips around the block with your cat in the car and give rewards (treats!) straight after coming home from each trip.
+To get your cat to be comfortable travelling in a car, it’s a good idea to first help him/her be calm in a carrier.
+Once you do that, half the battle is won, then you only have to follow these really easy steps to get your cat to be confident about car travel.
+The gist of my method is this: take short trips around the block with your cat in the car and give rewards (treats, cuddles, catnip!) straight after coming home from each trip.
 Make the trips longer and longer until your cat no longer cries when being carried into or driven around in a car for long periods of time.

 3. Think you may use a portable litter box?
 Get kitty used to using it for as long as possible before the move.